 A lot of Galveston’s character derives from the fact that the town has survived innumerable storms of devastating strength.
 Most famous are the Hurricane of 1900 (which caused massive damage and death) and Hurricane Ike of 2008, which did a lot of damage to the Seawall.
 This has done nothing to detract from the tourism here.

-Explore the best journey planner for your visit to Galveston and create a flawless plan in few simple steps!
+Explore the best travel planner for your visit to Galveston and create a flawless plan in few simple steps!